davidsamu/seal/doc/SOPs/Preprocessing SOPs.md

 ### 2. Do spike sorting in OfflineSorter.

 - Open the merged file.
 - Do spike sorting on all channels (1 – 16).
-See (SOPs on spike sorting)[https://github.com/davidsamu/seal/blob/master/doc/SOPs/Spike%20sorting%20SOPs.md].
+See [SOPs on spike sorting](https://github.com/davidsamu/seal/blob/master/doc/SOPs/Spike%20sorting%20SOPs.md).
 - When finished with all channels, save sorted data.
 File name is Monkey#_DateElectrode_TaskSession#_Sorter#_mrg.plx, e.g. 201_071516v1_locMot1_1_mrg.plx.

 ### 3. Split sorted recording using PlexUtil.